TimofteRazvan/castle-event-booker/README.md

 - [Soda](github.com/gobuffalo/pop/v6/soda@latest)

 <h3> - Migrations: </h3>
-Put contents in database.yml.example into a new root-level file called database.yml (ensure the contents do not get formatted)
+Rename database.yml.example to database.yml (ensure the contents do not get formatted in any way).

 Run this in your terminal for the migrations:

 ```bash